smudge-js/smudge/notes/notes.md

 .new github desktop

-.is there a way to use gl constants without a gl instance in config objects, etc. without just defining them myself?
+.is there a way to use WebGLRenderingContext gl constants without a gl instance? for example in config objects, etc. without just defining them as literals?

 .What is the best way to handle immutability in Typescript/Javascript